-You need to apply for Medicare seven to ten days after your arrival in Australia, so this should be top of your list of things to do after you arrive.
+You need to apply for Medicare seven to ten days after you arrive in Australia, so this should be top of your list of things to do.

-You are permitted to drive with your UK driver’s license for three months after arriving in Australia.
+You are permitted to drive with your UK driver’s license for three months after you arrive in Australia.
 Once you are settled make your way down to the local transportation office (the name of the office varies in each state).
-Bring with you your UK driver’s license, passport and proof of a valid Australian address.
+Bring your UK driver’s license, passport and proof of a valid Australian address with you.

 Travel and Transport